keebio/keebio-docs/docs/standard-for-build-guides.md

 ## Parts List

 1. Have an image that showcases every item *needed* for the build.
 If there are optional items, include those in a separate image.
-2. List all the items included from required items starting at the top of the list and otional items listed and labeled "optional" after required items.
+2. List all the items included from required items starting at the top of the list and optional items listed and labeled "optional" after required items.

 ## Build Steps Summary